marcarmengou/100-bytes/README.md

 Actually the compressed CSS code contains 82 bytes of information, but 100 bytes sounds better.

+- No functions or styles for comments.
+- No styles for menus.
+- Yes styled to read well everywhere.

 ## Idea

 One day this tweet appeared on my Twitter timeline (https://twitter.com/swyx/status/1449472712720601088) and I thought it was interesting to combine it with WordPress.